RoyJasper/react-assignment/README.md

 This is the repo of the React Assignment.

 Requirements
 A React app with two views (or pages).
-You can create it by running the create-react-app command.

 1st Page: "About me"
 Add your name as the headline